DLavin23/sass-guidelines/README.md

 ```

 ##Nesting
 Indenting in Sass is NOT like indenting in CSS.
 In Sass, nesting has meaning and uses the white space to declare parent child relationships.
-This can be very powerful as it lets the FED inherit the parent selector so you don't have to repeat the beginning of selectors over and over again.
+This can be very powerful as it lets you inherit the parent selector so you don't have to repeat the beginning of selectors over and over again.
 However, it's important to note that with great power, comes great responsibility!
 Be careful not to fall in to the trap of nesting things unnecessarily or you will end up with bloated CSS and some pretty insane selector inheritance.
 As a general rule of thumb, if you are tabbing a third time, pause and ask yourself, "is this declaration really that specific to this namespace or can it be abstracted?"

 **Good Example of Nesting with SCSS:**
 ```css